madnessinvestor/madfolio/replit.md

 - Always use `npm run db:push` for database schema changes
 - Use `.env.local` for local development settings (not committed)

-## Crypto Holdings Auto-Update Feature
+## Crypto Holdings Auto-Update & Price Lookup Features

+### Auto-Update (Holdings Cripto Section)
-The application now automatically updates all cryptocurrency holdings in the "Holdings Cripto" section:
+The application automatically updates all cryptocurrency holdings in the "Holdings Cripto" section:

 **How it works:**
 - Backend: `startPriceUpdater()` runs every 5 minutes and fetches live prices from CoinGecko